aeon0/botty/README.md

-skill_left | Hotkey for skill that is used on left mouse btn (e.g. Glacial Spike) skill_right | Hotkey for skill that is used on right mouse btn (e.g. Blizzard) forzen_armor | Hotkey for frozen armor (or any of the other armors) telekinesis | Hotkey for telekinesis
+skill_left | Hotkey for skill that is used on left mouse btn (e.g. Glacial Spike) skill_right | Hotkey for skill that is used on right mouse btn (e.g. Blizzard) forzen_armor | Hotkey for frozen armor (or any of the other armors) energy_shield | Hotkey for energy_shield, only used if es_available is 1

  [hammerdin]                    | Descriptions
 --------------------------------|---------------------------------------------